By Bill Francavilla

 When we returned home, we realized that although we still had five months left, time was running out.
 Liam faced one of his fears and went indoor skydiving, and he did his grand gestures for each family member as his year closed.

 Liam turned thirteen a few weeks ago and kindly informed us that he wants to go by William now.
 He plays on our worship team with no fear.
 He enjoys his running still.
 He loves the Word.
 And we are closer than ever.
 I will never forget my son’s twelfth year on this earth as we prepared him to be a man.

 The best part for me is that my daughter Rita turned twelve shortly after William turned thirteen, and she has started her list with her mother.
 And as soon as my youngest son, Gino, turns twelve, I get to start all over again.
 He is ten now, but we’re already planning our special year.

 I’m not sure if Solomon and Rehoboam were able to walk alongside one another and truly bond.
 I wish there were more evidence and insight into their relationship.
 And while I’m positive Solomon was a lot busier than I am, I can’t help but wonder how investing in his son on a more personal level could have changed Israel’s history for the better.

 About the Author

-Bill Francavilla pastors Relevant Church in Williamsburg, Virginia.
-Having earned his master’s degree in theological studies from Liberty University, Bill has been active in missions to Mexico, Dominican Republic, and Cuba.
-He and his wife, Jessica, have four children: Alex, Liam, Rita Grace, and Gino.
+Bill Francavilla (shown here with son Liam at the Gateway Arch in St. Louis) and his wife, Jessica, pastor Living Hope Church in Williamsburg, Virginia.
+Bill has served in many different ministries from teaching middle school Bible classes to serving as a chaplain at a retirement community.
+He holds a master’s degree in theological studies from Liberty University and has been active in missions to Mexico, Dominican Republic, and Cuba.
+Bill and Jessica have four children: Alex, Liam, Rita Grace, and Gino.